 In order to arrive at a conclusion, one must understand the relationship between an entrepreneur and the Enterprise.

 An entrepreneur needs to evolve and grow with their enterprise just like a parent needs to evolve and grow along with the child.
-In absence of such evolution, challenges start arising and the entrepreneur is unable to handle them resulting in pain for the entrepreneur instead of joy.
+In absence of such evolution, challenges start arising and the entrepreneur is unable to handle them resulting in pain instead of joy.

 With such challenges in business, an entrepreneur is bound to suffer more.